mangonnet/mangonnet.github.io/pages/research.md

 Bandiera, A., Larreguy, H., and J. Mangonnet. **Building Supporting Coalitions in Weak Autocracies: Evidence from Family Networks and Illegal Land Allocations in Paraguay, 1954-2003**.

-Bandiera, A., Larreguy, H., and J. Mangonnet. **Do Property Rights Lead to More Engage Citizens?
+Bandiera, A., Larreguy, H., and J. Mangonnet. **Do Property Rights Lead to More Engaged Citizens?
 Evidence from Land Lotteries in Argentina**.

 Mangonnet, J. and M. Moseley. **Clientelism and Protest Buying in Argentina**.